Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere of the game is praised for its impressive acoustic quality and the immersive experience of ancient battles, enhanced by the variety of armies and new features like messengers.
-However, some users feel that the soundtrack could benefit from more drum elements to further enrich the ambiance.
+The atmosphere is praised for its immersive battle settings and variety of ancient armies, enhanced by unique features like messengers.
+However, some users feel the sound design could benefit from more impactful drum elements to fully capture the ambiance.

 • “The possibility of choosing from an impressive number of armies from different ancient eras and the atmosphere created by the battles, together with some interesting new features such as messengers, make it all extremely appealing.”